RaihanurRahman2022/System-Design-Resource/README.md

   Availability (Total) = 1 - (1 - Availability (Foo)) * (1 - Availability (Bar))
   ```
   If both Foo and Bar each had 99.9% availability, their total availability in parallel would be 99.9999%.

+# Availability vs Reliability
+  If a system is reliable, it is available.
+However, if it is available, it is not necessarily reliable.
+In other words, high reliability contributes to high availability, but it is possible to achieve high
+  availability even with an unreliable system.